openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 The email will be added to SECURITY.md in Github, and an email link will be provided on openedx.org along with the Open edX security policy.

-Reports are triaged by the on-call security working group member
+Reports are triaged by the on-call Security Working Group member
 ----------------------------------------------------------------
-The on-call security working group member will triage the incoming report.
+The on-call Security Working Group member will triage the incoming report.

 They will: